Conor recently presented BBC Radio 1 Christmas daytimes where he took the reins of the Ricky, Melvin and Charlie show.

 He was never knowingly sold PPI.

 Joel’s first opportunity to present on BBC Radio 1 came in December 2019, when he deputised for Scott Mills on the ‘Official Chart’.
-In January 2021 he became the first host of the rotating Friday ‘Early Breakfast’ slot, and returned again in January 2023.
+In January 2021 he became the first host of the rotating Friday ‘Early Breakfast’ slot, and returned two years later in January 2023.

 Jay is currently a presenter for Absolute Radio.